Breeding Season of Small Pratincole

 Breeding of Small Pratincole

 Small Pratincole breeds from December to March on gravel or sand banks, in rivers, laying 2-4 eggs in a ground scrape.
-Breeding areas include small areas in northern Karnataka
+Breeding areas include small areas in northern Karnataka, along the Hemavathi River and northern Kerala near Kannur District.

 Structure of Small Pratincole